Updated on September 11th, 2022

 According to estimates, a healthy, mated, young queen bee lays between 1,500 and 3,000 eggs per day during the peak spring season.
 The queen changes her egg-laying activity based on the seasons and conditions in the hive.

 For example, she may slow down during a nectar dearth when the food sources are limited and reduce production in the fall to prepare for winter.
-Likewise, a queen may stop laying completely in cold winters weather.
+Likewise, a queen may stop laying completely in cold winter weather.

 Between periods of laying eggs, the queen rests, and as many as a dozen worker bees attend to her needs.
 This “retinue” of workers grooms the queen, feeds her and removes her waste.
 (It’s good to be queen sometimes.)